Testnet is now LIVE at testnet.spacetimedb.com! NOTE: This is a testnet, and all data will be wiped periodically.

 // |add| did take one.
 Reducers can take any number of arguments, as long as

-// SpacetimeDB knows about all their types.
+// SpacetimeDB recognizes their types.
 Reducers also have to be top level

 // functions, not methods.